OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 ## What asset will I get for these bonds?

 - Different bonds will be provided that pay out different assets.
-- The policy team will add and remove bonds based on market conditions.
+- The policy team will add and remove bonds based on market conditions and treasury composition.

 ## How many of these bonds will be available?

 - Bonds have a limited capacity and are sold out once their capacity is reached.
-- Bond capacity will be determined by the policy team based on market conditions.
+- While the policy team is ultimately responsible for implementing inverse bonds, the lower the price of OHM compared to backing, the more capacity should be expected.

 ## When will these bonds become available?

-- First they need to pass the [vote in the Olympus forum](https://forum.olympusdao.finance/d/1020-oip-76-create-inverse-bond-policy-lever).
-- Next they need to pass the [Snapshot governance vote](https://snapshot.org/#/olympusdao.eth/proposal/0xa544837835f3c4e681efba18d33623d4eb2acedec352dfc3c926a45902cd3612).
-- After the vote a modified version of v2 bonds will be deployed for inverse bonds.
-- Finally, the policy team will decide if and when inverse bonds will be made available.
+- The [Snapshot governance vote](https://snapshot.org/#/olympusdao.eth/proposal/0xa544837835f3c4e681efba18d33623d4eb2acedec352dfc3c926a45902cd3612) has passed and inverse bonds can now be used as a protocol lever.
+- The policy team is responsible for their implementation, notably the timing of inverse bonds and their capacities.

 ## Where can I buy these bonds?